openvinotoolkit/openvino/docs/dev/ci/github_actions/smart_ci.md

 # Smart CI Overview

-Smart CI is a feature designed to optimize pre-commit CI workflow by running only the necessary builds and tests required to validate changes in a given Pull Request (PR).
+Smart CI is a feature designed to optimize pre-commit CI workflow by running only the necessary builds and tests required to validate changes in a given pull request (PR).

 For example, if a PR changes only the CPU plugin, GPU plugin tests are skipped in the pre-commit stage for this PR, as they are unrelated.
 This approach reduces execution time for isolated changes